pulumi/examples/kubernetes-ts-nginx/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Run a Stateless Application Using a Deployment
+# Stateless Application Using a Deployment

 A version of the [Kubernetes Stateless Application Deployment]( https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment/) example that uses Pulumi.